top of page

 What is a microschool?

 A microschool is a non-traditional educational setting where students are learning side-by-side with learners of various ages and abilities.
-Think of it like a one room school house.
 Microschools have become increasingly popular as government school failure has become more prominent.
 The students enrolled at Path of Life Learning are considered homeschooled students or are students who are enrolled in a virtual school program, which allows parents to have more involvement in their child's education.

 What is the cost of tuition?